E-commerce

 Should every change be tested?

-Which metric should be prioritized?
+Which metric should be tracked first?

-Is CRO only about checkout?
+Does CRO only concern checkout?

 Can a conversational agent improve CRO?